Aurelian-C/React-Summary_App/src/markdowns/12_React_Router/Working_with_useFetcher.md

 ## The difference between `fetcher.Form` and `<Form>` component

 ==But what is the difference between the `fetcher.Form` and `<Form>` component?
-If we use the `fetcher.Form` will actually _still trigger an "action" function_ but it will **not initialize a route transition**.
+If you use the `fetcher.Form` will actually _still trigger an "action" function_ but it will **not initialize a route transition**.
 So `fetcher.Form` should basically be used whenever you wanna trigger an "action" function, or also a "loader" function with help of the `fetcher.load` method, **without actually navigating to the page to which the "loader"/"action" function belongs**.==

 > **Note**: `fetcher.Form` is just like `<Form>` except it _doesn't cause a navigation_.